 Chewing sugar-free gum can benefit dental health.
-Chewing after a meal stimulates the production of saliva, which helps to neutralise plaque acid.
-Some chewing gums contain a sugar-free sweetener called xylitol, which may help to reduce tooth decay.
+Chewing after a meal stimulates the production of saliva, which can remove food debris and may help to neutralise acid in your mouth.
 However, more research is needed to understand how this might work.
-It’s important to remember that chewing gum isn’t a substitute for brushing and flossing.
+It’s important to remember that chewing gum isn’t a substitute for brushing your teeth and flossing.

 Control sugar in your diet

 Eating sugary foods and drinks encourages tooth decay.
 However, it's how often you eat these sugars, rather than the amount, that is important.
 Try not to eat or drink them between meals to give your teeth a chance to be remineralised by saliva.
-Limiting sugar between meal times is particularly important for children.
 It's also good for your general health to reduce your sugar intake.

 Smoking can stain your teeth and increase your risk of gum disease and tooth loss.
-Certain alcoholic drinks and the sugary mixers used with them often contain lots of sugar and so increase the risk of tooth decay, so cutting back on these will protect you as well.
+Certain alcoholic drinks contain lots of sugar and increase the risk of tooth decay, so cutting back on these will protect you as well.

 Dentists and hygienists can help you to keep your teeth healthy and give you advice about dental care, teeth cleaning and removing stains from teeth.

 At check-ups your dentist will try to find any problems early and give you advice and treatment.
-He or she can advise you on how often you should have a check-up.
+They will also advise you on how often you should come back for a check-up.
 For adults, this can vary from every three months to every two years if you have very good dental health and hygiene, but it’s important to follow your dentist’s advice on how often to visit.

-Children and adults who are at high risk of developing dental problems may need to see a dentist more often.
-You may be at high risk if you smoke, have a diet that is high in sugar or have had lots of dental treatment in the past.
+If you’re at high risk of developing dental problems, you may need to see a dentist more often.
+You may be at high risk if you smoke, have a diet that’s high in sugar or have had lots of dental treatment in the past.

 A range of things can cause bad breath.
-It's important to go to your dentist who will be able to find out what is causing it.
+It's important to go to your dentist, who will be able to find out what’s causing it.
 Bad breath may be caused by a build-up of bacteria and food around your teeth and gums because of poor dental hygiene.
-There are a number of other causes of bad breath including gum disease, smoking and eating strong-smelling foods.
+It can also arise from gum disease, smoking and eating strong-smelling foods.
 Certain medicines and medical problems such as dry mouth, diabetes and infections can also cause bad breath.